 In Part Two, we’ll cover how implement this model as a real-time draft assistant tool, and how I used it to out-draft my friends.
 I look forward to sharing!

-Finally, I just wanted to thank my brother, Owen Martin, for code-reviewing my shitty python.
-He writes python for data science all the time and is much better at this than me.
-Thanks bro!
+Finally, I just wanted to thank my brother, Owen Martin, for code-reviewing my shitty Python.
+He writes Python all the time and is much better at this than me.
+Thanks, Bro!